CCH(LEGAL) - LOCAL REVENUE SOURCES: APPRAISAL DISTRICT

 Changes in Method of Financing

-The appraisal district board, by resolution adopted and delivered to each taxing unit after June 15 and before August 15, may prescribe a different method of allocating the costs of operating the appraisal district unless the governing body of any taxing unit adopts a resolution opposing the different method, and files it with the appraisal district board before September 1.
-If an appraisal district board proposal is rejected, the appraisal district board shall notify, in writing, each taxing unit before September 15.
+The appraisal district board, in accordance with Tax Code 6.061(a), may prescribe a different method of allocating the costs of operating the appraisal district unless the governing body of any taxing unit adopts a resolution opposing the different method, and files it with the appraisal district board before September 1.

 The taxing units may adopt a different method of allocating the costs of operating the appraisal district in accordance with Tax Code 6.061.